-MANAGEMENT WILL ENSURE THAT:
+THE APPROVED PROVIDER/ NOMINATED SUPERVISOR / MANAGEMENT WILL ENSURE THAT:

-- daily checks are made of the outdoor learning environment to ensure fencing is intact, gates locked and there is no sign of an unidentified dog or animal on the premises - any outdoor area that is used by children is enclosed by a fence that prevents the intrusion of unwanted dogs and/or other animals - following the entry of an uninvited dog into the playground, immediate steps will be taken to secure the fencing to eliminate the possibility of this situation being repeated - the external rubbish bin is not filled to a point that the lid will not securely close, and all staff are aware to tightly bag all food scraps before placing them in the bin to avoid attracting hungry strays - educators are proactive in ensuring all children use the playground rubbish bins if eating outside - all staff follow the policies and procedures of our Service.
+- daily checks are made of the outdoor learning environment to ensure fencing is intact, gates locked and there is no sign of an unidentified dog or animal on the premises - any outdoor area that is used by children is enclosed by a fence that prevents the intrusion of unwanted dogs and/or other animals - following the entry of an uninvited dog into the playground, immediate steps will be taken to secure the fencing to eliminate the possibility of this situation being repeated - the external rubbish bin is not filled to a point that the lid will not securely close, and all staff are aware to tightly bag all food scraps before placing them in the bin to avoid attracting hungry strays - educators are proactive in ensuring all children use the playground rubbish bins if eating outside - all staff follow the policies and procedures of our Service - a dog safety education program is introduced to children (where available).

-IN THE EVENT OF AN UNIDENTIFIED DOG OR OTHER ANIMAL ENTERING THE PREMISES.
-The Nominated Supervisor/responsible person and educators will:
+IN THE EVENT OF AN UNIDENTIFIED DOG OR OTHER ANIMAL ENTERING THE PREMISES THE RESPONSBILE PERSON AND EDUCATORS WILL:

-- calmly guide children indoors by approaching groups of children and giving instruction to quietly move inside: Shouting to all children or using a bell could frighten the dog (If a dog has entered the yard during or just after a thunderstorm, the children will likely already be inside). - if the position of the dog is preventing the children's re-entry to the building, children will be guided quietly via the emergency playground exit to enter the building from the front door - implement 'External threat' procedures (See Lockdown Policy)

-contact local council for assistance
+- calmly guide children indoors by approaching groups of children and giving instruction to quietly move inside: Shouting to all children or using a bell could frighten the dog (If a dog has entered the yard during or just after a thunderstorm, the children will likely already be inside). - if the position of the dog is preventing the children's re-entry to the building, children will be guided quietly via the emergency playground exit to enter the building from the front door - implement 'External threat' procedures (See Lockdown Policy) - contact local council for assistance